wplib/wplib-box/README.md

 #WPLib Box

-A pre-packaged virtual machine for developing your [WPLib](https://github.com/wplib/wplib) based WordPress project.
+A pre-packaged virtual machine for local WordPress development.

 ##Why Use WPLib Box?